oracle/weblogic-kubernetes-operator/documentation/3.3/content/userguide/aks/_index.md

 #### Networking

-This blade allows configuring options for load balancing and ingress controller.
+Use this blade to configure options for load balancing and ingress controller.

 ##### Standard Load Balancer service